COMMUNITY HOUSE “BÚDKA 22”

 The Green Foundation wants to be involved in international processes: international conferences, partnership projects and initiatives to ensure the transfer of know-how and expertise from other countries to Slovakia and vice versa.

 In close cooperation with the international organization ASHOKA, the Green Foundation is developing a comprehensive program to support social innovation, whose ambition is to identify the main players of social innovation in Slovakia.
 Players who use the market to implement their social innovation, but even those who are not market players.
-The Foundation’s goal will be to support social innovators and to ensure that the necessary support infrastructure is available for their initiatives in the form of grant assistance, financial assistance or mentoring.
+The Foundation’s goal is to support social innovators and to ensure that the necessary support infrastructure is available for their initiatives in the form of grant assistance, financial assistance or mentoring.

 ROOTS & SHOOTS